Feature-by-Feature Comparison

 Here's how these machines stack up across the most important features for home espresso.

-Ninja LuxeNinja is $200+ cheaper, making it more accessible for beginners
+Ninja LuxeNinja is $230+ cheaper, making it more accessible for beginners.
+2026 pricing reflects current market rates with slight increases from 2026.

 Built-in Grinder